dezmathio/spaghetti_test/README.md

 # How do I even run this ?

+First off, you might need to `brew install phantomjs` After that, you should set the value of `RECEIVING_EMAIL` in your `.env` file in the directory to be your own email.
+Once you're done with that, modify with the `urls.json` to hit the url you'd like, and also to know which selector to check so that it waits until the page is loaded.

  Well, here's a few ways how:

- This one will send me an email (janjos@weddingwire.com) with the results
+ This one will send me an email to ENV["RECEIVING_EMAIL"] with the results

  `bundle exec ruby loader.rb`